QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

    \end{aligned}
    :label: seir_system

 Since the states form a partition, we could reconstruct the "removed" fraction of the population as :math:`r = 1 - s - e - i`.
-However, for further experiments and plotting it is harmless to keep it in the system.
+However, keeping it in the system will make plotting more convenient.

 Implementation
 --------------

-We begin by implementing a simple version of this model with a constant :math:`R_0`.
+We begin by implementing a simple version of this model with a constant :math:`R_0` and some baseline parameter values (which we discuss later).

 First, define the system of equations